cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-4.md

 Adding the changes: `<up><up><up><up><up><up><up><up><up><up><up><up><enter>` The `git add ListExamples.java` command was 12 up in the search history, so I used up arrow 12 times to access it. git add adds the changes to the file to the working directory, which is what needs to be done after I made the appropriate edits on the ListExamples.java file.
-Commiting the changes: `<up><up><up><up><up><up><up><up><up><up><up><up><enter>` Likewise, the `git commit -m "Fixed bug in ListExamples.java"` command was 12 up in the search history, so I used up arrow 12 times to access it. git commit *commits* the change made, while the message in quotes is meant to describe the changes the editor made.
+Commiting the changes: `<up><up><up><up><up><up><up><up><up><up><up><up><enter>` Likewise, the `git commit -m "Fixed bug in ListExamples.java"` command was 12 up in the search history, so I used up arrow 12 times to access it. `git commit -m "<message>"` *commits* the change made, while the message in quotes is meant to describe the changes the editor made.
 Pushing the changes: `<up><up><up><up><up><up><up><up><up><up><up><up><enter>` Finally, the `git push` command was 12 up in the search history, so I used up arrow 12 times to access it. git push uploads the local changes to your remote repository, so now, the changes I made in the `ListExamples.java` file can be seen on my repository online on my GitHub account.
 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/122491071/221324497-579b539e-8d2a-479b-a5d1-860add6c8a25.png">